DEEPKIRANC/gcp-associate-cloud-engineer-prep/README.md

 # gcp-associate-cloud-engineer-prep
-Handwritten notes along with other useful references to prepare for GCP's associate cloud engineer examination.
+Important notes along with other useful references to prepare for GCP's associate cloud engineer examination.